klaidliadon/umbrella-content/en/tools/s_tor-for-linux.md

 **Level**: Beginner-Advanced
 **Time required**: 15 minutes—1 hour
 **Published:** April 2018
-**Sources:** Surveillance Self-Defense (EFF), [How to: Use Tor for Linux] (https://ssd.eff.org/en/module/how-use-tor-linux); Security in a Box [TOR BROWSER FOR LINUX - ONLINE ANONYMITY AND CIRCUMVENTION](https://securityinabox.org/en/guide/torbrowser/linux/).
+**Sources:** Surveillance Self-Defense (EFF), [How to: Use Tor for Linux](https://ssd.eff.org/en/module/how-use-tor-linux); Security in a Box [TOR BROWSER FOR LINUX - ONLINE ANONYMITY AND CIRCUMVENTION](https://securityinabox.org/en/guide/torbrowser/linux/).

 **Using Tor will give you:**